Q: How can I prepare for the reading and writing required at ACSC?

 Suggested Reading: Ch 7-8, Ch 10, Ch 13, and Ch 16

 A: An ACSC Concentration provides students the opportunity to spend their time at ACSC focusing on a specific area of study.
-Current concentrations at ACSC include: Space (Schriever Scholars), Nuclear Deterrence (SANDs), Political Affairs (PAS) and Multi-domain Operations (MDOS).
+Current concentrations at ACSC include: Space (Schriever Scholars), Nuclear Deterrence (SANDs), Political Affairs (PAS) and Joint All Domain Strategist (JADS), and ACSC Leadership Specialization.

 Each concentration focuses the student’s educational experience around the targeted subject matter.
 This can vary between just dedicated electives to a full curriculum entirely dedicated to the material.